IATI/IATI-Stats/README.rst

 Running for every commit in the data directory
 ----------------------------------------------

-If the data directory is a git repository, you can run the code
+If the data directory is a git repository (e.g. as a result of running `IATI-Registry-Refresher's git.sh <https://github.com/IATI/IATI-Registry-Refresher#creating-a-git-data-snapshot>`__), you can run the code:

-WARNING: This takes a long time (hours) and produces a lot of data (GBs)

 .. code-block:: bash

+    # WARNING: This takes a long time (hours) and produces a lot of data (GBs)
     mkdir gitout
     ./git.sh